api2cart/scala-sdk/README.md

 Our <a href="https://docs.api2cart.com/">documentation</a> includes explanations, code samples and interactive examples.

 <h2><b>Support</b></h2>

-If you have any questions or problems, please <a href="https://api2cart.com/contact-us/">contact us</a>.
+If you have any questions or issues, you can <a href="https://api2cart.com/contact-us/">contact us</a> in whatever way is convenient for you.
-You can also reach us at manager@api2cart.com.
-You can also mail us your ideas and suggestions about any changes.
 We provide full-tech 24/7 support.